Peer Support for Survivors of Suicide Loss

 Just meeting and talking with someone who has been through what I've recently experienced was so comforting.
 Before my meeting, I felt like I could not possibly recover from my loss.
 I now feel that with time I will be able to get through this.

 — A suicide loss survivor"

 Our volunteers are all suicide loss survivors who know first-hand how difficult it can be to find your way in the aftermath of a suicide, and who understand the full range of feelings that may follow (including loneliness, pain, grief, anger, sadness, relief, and guilt).
+We offer

-How to Request a Visit
+Two Ways You Can Request a Visit

 What to Expect

+Whether you call or fill out an online form, we will ask you some questions about your loss.
+This helps us match you with a suitable volunteer, for example a person who has experienced a similar loss.
 Your SOP volunteer will contact you to schedule a visit at a convenient time and, in the case of in-person visits, at a comfortable location of your choice.

 Survivor Outreach Coordinator